vsrinivas/fuchsia/docs/cxx.md

 [`mx`](../system/ulib/mx/README.md). `mx` is a minimal layer on top of `mx_handle_t` and the system calls, to provide handles with type safety and ownership semantics.

+## mxcpp

+Some of our code runs in an environment which cannot include the standard C++ runtime environment.
+This environment includes symbols like __cxa_pure_virtual that are defined by the ABI and that the compiler expects to be ambient.
+[The mxcpp library](../system/ulib/mxcpp) provides that dependency.
+It also includes the placement operator new overloads and, in userspace, the standard new and delete operators.
+Note that it does not include the similarly named __cxa_atexit, which in userspace must be provided by the libc.
+See extensive comments in musl's atexit implementation if you are curious.

+*This library is mutually exclusive of the standard C++ library.*

+## mxalloc

+The standard operator new is assumed to either return valid memory or to throw std::bad_alloc.
+This policy is not suitable for the kernel.
+We also want to dynamically enforce that returns are explicitly checked.
+As such, [the mxalloc library](../system/ulib/mxalloc) introduces our own operator new overload which takes a reference to an `AllocChecker`.
+If the status of the `AllocChecker` is not queried after the new expression, an assertion is raised.
+This lets us enforce that the return value is checked without having to reason about optimizations of the standard operator new in the presence of -fno-exceptions and so on.

+This library can be linked into programs that use the standard library, and also into programs that use `mxcpp`.